Clown featherback: Distribution

-The clown knifefish are ectotherms native to tropical freshwaters in Southeast Asia, specifically the Mekong, Chao Phraya, and Mae Klong basin surrounding Laos, Thailand, Cambodia, and Vietnam.
+Clown knifefish are ectotherms native to tropical fresh waters in Southeast Asia, specifically the Mekong, Chao Phraya, and Mae Klong Basins surrounding Laos, Thailand, Cambodia, and Vietnam.
 They are widely distributed in shallow, well oxygenated streams and rivers.
-Typically, they are found in lotic rather than lentic systems due to preference for flowing water and vegetation cover.
-However, they can also be found in stagnant and sluggish water, supported by their modified swim bladder.
+Typically, they are found in lotic rather than lentic systems due to preference for flowing water and vegetation cover, but they can also be found in stagnant and sluggish water, supported by their modified swim bladder.
 This allows them to live for an indefinite period in confined water.
-The clown knifefish are nocturnal, remaining inactive in covered areas during the day and out hunting at night.
+They are nocturnal, remaining inactive in covered areas during the day and out hunting at night.

-While native to the tropics of Asia, they are also found in Florida, Sri Lanka, and Thailand.
+While native to the tropics of Asia, they are also found in Florida and Sri Lanka.
 They are widely known to be an invasive species outside their native region.
 Past high demands in aquaculture and aquarium trading have introduced the clown knifefish to new waters.
 They are usually exported as juveniles and raised by ornamental fish breeders that have accidentally and deliberately released the invasive species.
 Their ability to tolerate high salinity and polluted waters have led to the predation of several endemic and endangered native species.